-Roger Alton denied our family the chance to refute the claims which Jim Perrin had made about our sister.
+Roger Alton denied our family the chance to refute the claims which Jim Perrin had made about our sister in an article in The Observer.
 The author’s assertions were extraordinary:

-Jim Perrin’s article was full of lies and ‘implications’ and we were profoundly shocked as those who now read the truth in our blog will readily understand.
-Surely, anyone faced with such wicked lies about a loved member of their own family — and so soon after they had died — would have felt equally distressed and would also have wished to disclaim them?
+Jim Perrin’s article was full of lies and ‘implications’ and we were profoundly shocked as those who now read the truth in our posts will readily understand.
+Surely, anyone faced with such wicked lies about a beloved member of their own family — and so soon after they had died — would have felt equally distressed and would also have wished to disclaim them?
 Continue reading →

-Within an opportunistically short time after Jac died in 2005, Jim Perrin wrote an article about her for the ‘Observer’; and, we believe, he plagiarised the title ‘Touching the Void’, as Joe Simpson already had a book published — to much acclaim — and there was a film based on the book, using that title.
+Within an opportunistically short time after our sister died in 2005, Jim Perrin wrote an article about her for the Observer and, we believe, plagiarised the title ‘Touching the Void’; Joe Simpson already had a book published — to much acclaim — and a film had been made of his book, using that title.

-Readers might have thought that the feelings expressed in the article were ‘sensitive’; the author was ‘devastated’; his loss was ‘profound’: but – There Was a Book In It …
+Readers might have thought that the feelings expressed in the article were ‘sensitive’, the author was ‘devastated’, his loss was ‘profound’.
+But wait… There Was a Book In It.

-We contacted the editor, who then was Roger Alton, to ask that he would print our rebuttal; after all, as close sisters (and intimate friends) we knew the truth: our sister was NOT Jim Perrin’s ‘Lover, wife and friend of forty years’, and many of his other claims were false or ‘implication’.
-Continue reading
+We contacted the editor, who then was Roger Alton, to ask that he would print our rebuttal; after all, as close sisters (and intimate friends) we knew the truth: our sister was not Jim Perrin’s ‘Lover, wife and friend of forty years’, and many of his other claims were wholly false or vile implication.
+Continue reading →